lkrms/win10-unattended/README.md

 # win10-unattended

-Automatic deployment of Windows 10 or 11 from standard install media.
-For non-enterprise use.
+> Automatic deployment of Windows 10 or 11 from standard install media.
+Intended
+> for personal, non-enterprise use.

 ## What it does

-See [Unattended.cmd] and [UnattendedFirstBoot.cmd].
+1.  **Skips all Windows Setup and OOBE (out-of-box experience) prompts** except target disk selection
+2.  **Disables Windows 11 eligibility checks** for secure boot support, TPM 2.0 and 4 GB RAM
+3.  **Installs system drivers** in two passes:
+    - `windowsPE` for [boot-critical drivers][Drivers]
+    - `auditUser` for [other drivers][Drivers.import], including any provided as `.msi` packages
+4.  **Silences Cortana's OOBE voice-over** because there is never a good time to hear "a little sign-in here, a touch of Wi-Fi there..."
+5.  **Sets computer name** _(if enabled by uncommenting `<ComputerName>` in [Autounattend.xml])_
+6.  **Installs the system's OEM product key** for activation once online
+7.  **Adds a Wi-Fi profile** _(if provided)_ and waits for Internet connectivity
+8.  **Installs [Chocolatey]** with the following packages:
+    - 7-Zip
+    - Firefox
+    - Google Chrome
+    - Notepad++
+    - Sumatra PDF
+    - VLC media player
+    - O&O ShutUp10++ _(optional)_
+    - KeePassXC _(optional)_
+9.  **Installs standalone `.msi` packages** _(if provided)_
+10. **Deploys Microsoft Office 365, OneDrive and Teams** via their offline installers
+11. **Applies policies and registry settings** to improve UX and mitigate the worst of Microsoft's built-in privacy and autonomy travesties
+12. **Removes bloatware** installed by Microsoft
+13. **Reapplies policies, registry settings and bloatware removal on boot** to restore order after updates
+14. **Deploys TightVNC Server** for remote desktop access _(if enabled by uncommenting the relevant `<RunSynchronousCommand>` in [Autounattend.xml])_
+15. **Creates local user accounts**, skipping "Sign in with Microsoft" prompts
+16. **Deletes cached answer files** for security

 ## How to use it

+> [!TIP]
+>
+> Architecture-specific answer files in [Build] can be used as drop-in
+> replacements for [Autounattend.xml] and [Audit.xml].

+> [!NOTE]
+>
+> If not deploying Microsoft Office 365, OneDrive or Teams, skip steps that
+> mention them and exclude the `Office365` directory from your removable media.

 > [!CAUTION]
 >
 > If deployed, the local `admin` account will not appear in the user list during
 > sign-in, but it will be available for authentication in other contexts and
 > **has no password by default**.
-Setting a strong default password for this
+Please set a strong default password for this
-> account is highly recommended, otherwise it should be removed from your
+> account or remove it from your `Audit.xml` file.
-> `Autounattend.xml` file.

-> [!NOTE]
->
-> If not installing Office 365, OneDrive or Teams, skip steps that mention them
-> and exclude the `Office365` folder from your removable media.

-1. Clone this repo to your system
+1. Clone this repository to your system

-1. Personalise [Autounattend.xml] and [Audit.xml]
+2. Personalise answer files [Autounattend.xml] and [Audit.xml]

+   - (**_optional_**) Remove components that don't apply to the architecture of the target system from both files

+     - e.g. for an `amd64` system with a 32-bit UEFI, remove:
+       - all `processorArchitecture="arm64"` components
+       - `processorArchitecture="amd64"` components in the `windowsPE` pass
+       - `processorArchitecture="x86"` components NOT in the `windowsPE` pass
+     - Unnecessary if install media is architecture-specific
+     - **Changes to settings should be identical for every architecture that remains**

-   - Check language settings
+   - Check language settings in both files

-     - `UILanguage` values must correspond to your install media
+     - Every `UILanguage` value must correspond to the language of your install media

+   - Replace my particulars (`Luke Arms`; `LINA Creative`; `lina`) with your own in both files

-   - Check the product key is correct for your version of Windows
+   - Check the product key is correct for your version of Windows in [Autounattend.xml]

      - Generic keys for Windows Home and Windows Pro are provided
      - For other versions, search online for "generic Windows RTM key"
-     - **Don't use a real product key here**; generic keys are replaced with OEM keys [during deployment][InstallOriginalProductKey.ps1]
+     - **Don't use a real product key here**; it will be replaced with an OEM key during deployment

-   - Check the image description matches your install media and is correct for your version of Windows
+   - Check the image description matches your install media and is correct for your version of Windows in [Autounattend.xml]

-   - Configure local user accounts
+   - Configure local user accounts in [Audit.xml]

-     - Use Windows SIM or the [password encoder][] below to apply non-empty passwords if required
+     - Use Windows SIM or [EncodeUnattendPassword.sh] to encode passwords if required

+   > Relevant documentation:
+   >
-   - See [Windows Unattended Setup Reference] if needed
+   > - [Windows Unattended Setup Reference]

-1. Personalise or remove [Wi-Fi.xml]
+3. Personalise or remove [Wi-Fi.xml]

-   - For example, to replace `Wi-Fi.xml` on a Windows system where your Wi-Fi network is already connected:
+   - e.g. to replace `Wi-Fi.xml` on a Windows system connected to Wi-Fi network `NoStrings`:

      ```bat
-     :: List configured Wi-Fi profiles
+     rem Check profiles
      netsh wlan show profiles

-     :: Export the relevant profile without passphrase encryption
-     netsh wlan export profile key=clear name="MySSID"
+     netsh wlan export profile key=clear name="NoStrings"

-     :: Rename the generated XML file to Wi-Fi.xml
-     move "Wi-Fi-MySSID.xml" "Wi-Fi.xml" /Y
+     move "Wi-Fi-NoStrings.xml" "\path\to\win10-unattended\Wi-Fi.xml" /Y
      ```

+   - If the target system has an Ethernet connection to the Internet, `Wi-Fi.xml` can be deleted or excluded from your removable media

-1. Personalise or remove files in the [Optional] folder
+4. Personalise or remove files in the [Optional] directory

    - [ConfigurePrinting.ps1][]: add any printer drivers you reference to [Drivers.import]

+   - [InstallOriginalProductKey.ps1]

    - [MapNetworkDrives.cmd]

    - [RemoveBloatware.ps1]

-1. Download the latest [OneDriveSetup.exe], [teamsbootstrapper.exe] and
+5. Download the latest [OneDriveSetup.exe], [teamsbootstrapper.exe] and
-   [MSTeams-x64.msix] files to the [Office365] folder
+   [MSTeams-x64.msix] files to the [Office365] directory

    - Included because the versions bundled with Windows and Office don't support machine-wide installation

-1. Download and install the latest [Office Deployment Tool] from Microsoft's website to the [Office365] folder
+6. Download and install the latest [Office Deployment Tool] from Microsoft's website to the [Office365] directory

    - The file [Office365/setup.exe] must exist after this step

-1. Edit or replace the Office 365 configuration file at [Office365/Configuration.xml]
+7. Edit or replace the Office 365 configuration file at [Office365/Configuration.xml]

    - Use the [Office 365 Client Configuration Service] to generate a new